marza96/STE-K-Means/README.md

 ## Implementation
 The core principle relies on considering the K-Means as a matrix factorization problem.
-Specifically the data points $\mathbf{x}_i$ are concatenated in a data matrix $\mathbf{X}$ given as
+Specifically the data points $\mathbf{x}_i$ are concatenated in a data matrix $\mathbf{X}$ given as:
 ```math
 \mathbf{X} = \begin{bmatrix} \mathbf{x}_1^T \\
     \mathbf{x}_2^T \\
     \vdots \\
     \mathbf{x}_n^T \end{bmatrix}
 ```
-Then the result from [Baukhage 2015](https://arxiv.org/pdf/1512.07548) is used to formulate the K-Means problem as a low-rank matrix factorization problem of the form:
+The result from [Baukhage 2015](https://arxiv.org/pdf/1512.07548) is used to formulate the K-Means problem as a low-rank matrix factorization problem of the form:
 ```math
 \min_{\mathbf{U}} \|\mathbf{X} - \mathbf{U}(\mathbf{U}^T\mathbf{U})^{-1}\mathbf{U}^T \|_F^2
 ```